Decoding Autism Now

 The downstream behavioral, sensory, cognitive, and physiological profile of autism emerges from the neural architecture and signaling state shaped by the cascade above.
 SST's gut effects additionally drive GI symptoms through a direct neuroendocrine route independent of neuroinflammation.

-Sensory reactivity · Social cognition · Rigidity + CREB-impaired learning · GI disruption (SST + dysbiosis) · Sleep/mood
+Sensory reactivity · Social cognition (cortical + oxytocin) · Rigidity + CREB-impaired learning · GI disruption (SST + dysbiosis) · Sleep/mood

 cascade becomes self-sustaining — loop closes